tenkus47/Lopenling-App1/docs/api/alignments.md

 **Description**:
 - `id` is id of the alignment instance
-- `source`: id of the source text
+- `source`: id of the source witness text
-- `target`: id of the target text
+- `target`: id of the target witness text
 - `type`: type of alignment, it can be either `text`, `image` or `video`.
 It determines the target content type
 - `alignment`: contain all the segments pairs
 - `source_segment`: character span of the source text segment